ThePhD/ThePhD.github.io/_posts/2018-10-22-Generating Motivation.md

 But my excitement is still waning.

 I spent a good while talking to other people and looking at how they maintain their open source projects.
 I do not want to go the route of just abandoning sol2 to be a ghost repository, which seemed to be quite a common theme.
-Being bored is an absolute killer when there is an opensource project on the line, because it is strictly a time sink for little return-on-investment, especially if it is freeware (e.g., MIT Licensed).
+Being bored is an absolute killer when there is an opensource project on the line, because it is strictly a time sink for little return-on-investment, especially if it is freely available with no real requirements in return (e.g., MIT Licensed).
 I don't want to get bored of sol2, but I can sort of feel it creeping into my soul.
 I am still making solid progress on sol3 and have finished completely rewriting the `usertype` system, but now I have quite a bit of extra work to do from new feature requests and test re-engineering and goodness does it hit me hard every time I open up the files those 2K assertions...!